-Five years after publishing the Harper's essay, Franzen became fully engaged with his culture.
-The Corrections was an enormous international bestseller, with translations in 35 languages, American hardcover sales of nearly one million copies and nominations for nearly every major book prize in the country - Franzen was awarded the National Book Award for this novel.
-As if sales and critical acclaim weren't enough to boost his profile, the author found himself in a public relations imbroglio over his conflicted reaction to his book's endorsement by Oprah's Book Club.
+Five years after publishing the Harper’s essay, Franzen became fully engaged.
+The Corrections was an enormous international bestseller, with translations in 40 languages, American hardcover sales of nearly one million copies, and nominations for nearly every major book prize in the country, and it won the National Book Award for fiction.
+As if sales and critical acclaim weren't enough to boost his profile, the author found himself in a public-relations imbroglio over his conflicted reaction to his book's endorsement by Oprah's Book Club.

 Try refreshing the page or contact us if the problem persists.

 Photo Greg Martin